 - Essay MUST be no less than 500 words

-- Essay must relate to one of four prompts made available
+- Essay must relate to one of several prompts made available

 * Please note that no confirmation email will be sent from the Veterans United Scholarship Program upon receiving your application and essay submission.

 Spring Application Period Key Dates